 See both in the same day: Many visitors make plans to stay for the whole day.
 They walk the ocean floor, then stay to watch the shift between low and high tides.
 It's fun to see how quickly the tide comes in.

-Effective Sept 7th, 2021 the park will no longer permit or facilitate the launching of private watercraft from the Hopewell Rocks property.
+The park does not permit or facilitate the launching of private watercraft from the Hopewell Rocks property.
 Should you still wish to experience the park from the water, we highly recommend booking a guided tour with our partner Baymount Outdoor Adventures.

 For some, this is their first time visiting the Atlantic.
 It can be quite moving to touch the ocean for the first time.
 Feel free to take off your shoes and dip your feet in the cool Fundy waters but please note that swimming is not permitted at the Hopewell Rocks.